On the better behaved version of the GKZ hypergeometric system: Further comments and open problems

 \section{Further comments and open problems}

-One can consider a \emph{partial semigroup} version of the better-behaved GKZ hypergeometric system as follows.
+One can consider a \emph{partial semigroup} version of the better behaved GKZ hypergeometric system as follows.
 Let $\Sigma$ be a fan in the cone $K$ spanned by $v_i$.
 We can replace the equations $\partial_i\Phi_c=\Phi_{c+v_i}$ in Definition \ref{trueGKZdef} by

 Then if $\Sigma$ admits a piecewise linear strictly convex function, then all the arguments of this paper are applicable to this more general system.

 The properties of the better behaved version of the GKZ system show that this system is better suited than the usual GKZ if any type of functorial considerations are to be invoked.
 We expect that the mirror symmetric identification of the Fourier-Mukai transform and the analytic continuation formulae for the solutions to the GKZ system discussed in \cite{BH1} continues to hold in the better behaved GKZ case.
 In fact, the context of this paper is more natural since the rank of the space of local solutions to the better behaved GKZ one side matches the rank of the orbifold cohomology/stacky $K$-theory on the other side.
 This was not the case in our previous work.
 It would be an interesting problem to study an appropriately defined category of better behaved GKZ systems and its functorial properties, part of which would mirror the properties of category of toric DM stacks.
 In the same realm, we expect that, in an appropriate sense, the system $\GKZ(\Aa, K; \beta)$ is dual to the system $\GKZ(\Aa, K^{\circ}; -\beta).$